ucgmsim/cs_dropbox_sync/README.md

 AssertionError: ---   FAILED !!!!!!!

 ```
-In this case, `BooBooEAST.info` was not found in `/nesi/nobackup/nesi00213/RunFolder/Cybershake/v22p12/Data/Sources/BooBooEAST`: You can investigate.
+In this case, `BooBooEAST.info` was not found in `/nesi/nobackup/nesi00213/RunFolder/Cybershake/v22p12/Data/Sources/BooBooEAST`.

 ## Step 3.
 Upload